DamianS-eng/DamianS-eng/notes/projects/VRonLinux/02-Fedora Linux for Steam VR.md

 1. Right-click and select Copy all text to clipboard
 1. Omit everything starting with 'LD Scout Report' or if provided it will be stripped out automatically upon saving to ProtonDB.

+# Troubleshooting

+[If Controller or runtime issues, move game install to default, or add GAMECOMPAT path in launch options.] (https://github.com/ValveSoftware/SteamVR-for-Linux/issues/775)

 # References

 - [Install NVidia Driver on Fedora Linux](https://www.youtube.com/watch?v=k5uxX2U3tYE)